-Every Manxmen has a passionate idea of what is the national dish.
-IOM Today caught up with some residents in early May to ask their opinions.
+Every Manxmen has a passionate idea of what the national dish actually is.
+IOM Today caught up with some residents in early May to ask their opinions:

 “Definitely queenies,’ said Irene Cannan, aged 64. ’I think they are so special, so delicate, but so flavoursome.
 I cook them with bacon and some white wine for my dinner and we always have them when we go out.
 I once walked out of the London Eye when they said that they had them on their menu, but they clearly didn’t… So very patriotic!”

 Coming in a close second to the mighty Queenies was Chips, cheese and gravy.
 This dish is known around the world as many different things- Canadian Poutine, New Jersey Disco Fries- but here, this chip dish is decisively Manx Made!